Coreoz/Plume-admin/README.md

 Plume Admin is based on [Plume Framework](https://github.com/Coreoz/Plume), it provides Jersey web services to build an administration area.

-If you are looking for a JavaScript frontened that uses these web-services, check out the [Plume Admin UI for React](https://github.com/Coreoz/create-plume-react-project).
+If you are looking for a JavaScript frontend that uses these web-services, check out the [Plume Admin UI for React](https://github.com/Coreoz/create-plume-react-project).

 Looking for a demo?
 Check out the [Plume Demo project](https://github.com/Coreoz/Plume-showcase).